usaid-cs/yesterday-i-learned/biology.md

 - Ringworm itches the jock; [Schistosomatidae](https://en.wikipedia.org/wiki/Schistosomatidae) itches the [swim](https://en.wikipedia.org/wiki/Swimmer%27s_itch).
 - [Crows (meaning Corvus, not just the crows with the common name "crow") pull tails.](http://corvidblog.tumblr.com/post/37622242234/tail-pulling) It's like they can't help themselves.
 - [Weight lifting is not bad for your joints](https://www.webmd.com/osteoarthritis/features/knee-hip-exercises).
 Any activity where you have both feet off the ground is probably bad (except obvious stuff like sitting on a high chair).
+- It's possible for an egg to crack inside the hen (before it's laid).
+This can lead to infection and such.